DOAGenesys/AudioConnector_OpenAI_RealtimeAPI/README.md

 | `TOTAL_INPUT_CACHED_AUDIO_TOKENS` | Cached audio tokens sent to OpenAI |
 | `TOTAL_OUTPUT_TEXT_TOKENS` | Text tokens received from OpenAI |
 | `TOTAL_OUTPUT_AUDIO_TOKENS` | Audio tokens received from OpenAI |

+Note: there some variables, like OPENAI_MODEL, that are both available at the environment variable level and also at the session variable level.
+If different conflicting values are configured, the genesys session variable will always take precedence.